 Conducive to cross border trade;

-To potentially help overcome some of the counter intuitive outcomes from the RPM such as exit prices close to entry points being high.
+To potentially help overcome some of the counter intuitive outcomes from the RPM, such as exit prices close to entry points being high.

-Some of the workgroup expressed the view that the product cannot be justified or the suggested benefits justify the product.
+Some of the Workgroup expressed the view that the product cannot be justified or the suggested benefits do not (?) justify the product.

-Through the workgroups the majority support the inclusion of a NTS Optional Charge.
+Through the Workgroups, the majority of participants support the inclusion of a NTS Optional Charge.

-UNC0621B and UNC0621C propose a methodology for the NTS Optional charge that is enduring and does not have a defined end for the methodology proposed.
-All other modifications (except UNC0621D) propose NTS Optional Charge arrangements that will end at the end of the transition period prescribed (i.e. ending 30 September 2021).
+UNC0621B and UNC0621C propose a methodology for the NTS Optional Charge that is enduring and does not have a defined end for the methodology proposed.
+All other Modifications (except UNC0621D) propose NTS Optional Charge arrangements that will end at the end of the transition period prescribed (i.e. ending 30 September 2021).

 The options in the proposals:

 Same formula structure as today, costs indexed by RPI each year, exemption from Transmission and Non Transmission revenue recovery charges for eligible volumes, distance cap of 60km.
 Under this proposal the product does not “time-out”.
-UNC0621B.
+(This is UNC0621B).

 Same formula structure as today, costs indexed by RPI each year, exemption or discounts to Transmission and Non Transmission revenue recovery charges for eligible volumes, distance cap of 60km.
 End date of product at the end of the transition period.
-UNC0621, A, E, F, H, J, K)
+(This is UNC0621, A, E, F, H, J, K)

-Discounted Transmission Services Capacity charge (UNC0621C).
-Transmission Services Revenue recovery charges payable on eligible quantities.
+Discounted Transmission Services Capacity charge Transmission Services Revenue recovery charges payable on eligible quantities.
 Exemption from General Non Transmission Services Revenue Recovery Charges.
+(This is UNC0621C).

-No NTS Optional Charge (UNC0621D).
+No NTS Optional Charge (This is UNC0621D).

 Updating costs for RPI

-The cost inputs to the NTS Optional charge are based on historical values from 1998.
+The cost inputs to the NTS Optional Charge are based on historical values from 1998.
 It is proposed these are indexed to 2019 for the first year and then by RPI into each subsequent year where these are used in the NTS Optional Charge proposals (UNC0621, A, B, E, F, H, J, K).
 As there is a limited cost base to update costs with confidence, the use of RPI was used as it is a publicly available value.
 RPI was considered more preferable than CPI as RPI is a feature of the RIIO-T1 price control.

 This is on an average cost basis and does not take into account geographic variation of costs that would be incurred if building a bypass or costs of existing infrastructure that could be utilised to bypass the NTS.